 Very often, the doppio espresso (or double espresso) is confused with a long espresso.
 A long espresso (or lungo espresso) is mainly similar to a doppio espresso.

-Still, it includes added hot water after the coffee has been made, resulting in a longer drink – hence, of course, the name.
+Still, it includes added hot water after the coffee has been made, resulting in a longer drink; hence, the name, of course.

-That being said, a doppio espresso needs much less water to make than a regular coffee and needs around 50 ml (1.69 oz) of water to be made.
+That being said, a doppio espresso requires significantly less water to make than a regular coffee, typically using around 50 ml (1.69 oz) of water.

 A little-known fact about the doppio espresso is that it is also the fastest caffeinated beverage to make.

-On average, the espresso can be brewed in under 30 seconds, while more traditional coffee takes about six minutes to be brewed.
+On average, espresso can be brewed in under 30 seconds, while more traditional coffee takes about six minutes to brew.

 Furthermore, if you're ever “pressed” for time, an espresso is the way to go.